hCaptcha/HCaptcha-ios-sdk/README.md

 #### Setting the host override (optional)

-Since this SDK uses a local HTML file, you may want to set a host override for better tracking and enforcement of siteverify parameters.
+Since this SDK uses local resources, you may want to set a host override for better tracking and enforcement of siteverify parameters.

 You can achieve this by passing the extra param `host`: